 I.B Background Information on Valero Energy Corporation

-Valero Energy Corporation is currently owns and operates six refineries in Texas, California, Louisiana and New Jersey with a combined throughput capacity of approximately one million barrels per day, making it the nation’s largest independent refining company.
+Valero Energy Corporation currently owns and operates seven refineries in Texas, California, Louisiana and New Jersey with a combined throughput capacity of over one million barrels per day, making it the nation’s largest independent refining company.
+Valero is pursuing an aggressive growth strategy through acquisition and capital improvements.
+We expect our preferred suppliers to meet our growing supply needs.
 Valero is recognized throughout the industry as a leader in the production of premium, environmentally clean products such as reformulated gasoline, CARB Phase II gasoline, low-sulfur diesel and oxygenates.
 The company markets its products in 34 states through an extensive wholesale bulk and rack marketing network, and in California through approximately 85 Valero branded retail and 270 other retail distributor locations.
-Summary
+Summary load and usage data is provided in Appendix D.

-VALERO has created a variety of businesses ancillary to its operations, including retail convenience stores.
-VALERO has maintained a tradition of excellence and has established itself as a leader in the oil refining industry.
+Valero has created a variety of businesses ancillary to its operations, including retail convenience stores.
+Valero has maintained a tradition of excellence and has established itself as a leader in the oil refining industry.
 Valero makes environmental sensitivity and community concern, an integral part of its business everywhere it operates.

 The principal Valero operating companies and affiliates involved in this initiative for purposes of this electric power and natural gas RFP are:

 .
-VALERO Refining Company – TEXAS
+Valero Refining Company – Texas

 .
-VALERO Refining Company – CALIFORNIA
+Valero Refining Company – California

 .
-VALERO Refining Company – NEW JERSEY
+Valero Refining Company – New Jersey

 .
-VALERO Refining Company – LOUISIANAi
+Valero Refining Company – Louisiana

 .
-VALERO Marketing and Supply Company
+Valero Marketing and Supply Company

 .
 Valero Pipeline Company

-VALERO Refining Company – California refines and an asphalt plant and markets gasoline on the West Coast with ____ branded retail outlets retail outlets in California.
+Valero Refining Company – California owns and operates a refinery and an asphalt plant in Benicia, California and markets gasoline on the West Coast with 85 Valero-branded retail outlets and through approximately 270 Exxon-branded retail outlets in California.
 It also operates a second asphalt plant in Wilmington, California.

-VALERO Refining Company – Texas operates three petroleum refineries at four sites: The Corpus Christi Refinery in Corpus Christi (two sites); the Houston Refinery, and the Texas City Refinery in Texas City, Texas.
+Valero Refining Company – Texas operates three petroleum refineries at four sites: The Corpus Christi Refinery in Corpus Christi (two sites); the Houston Refinery, and the Texas City Refinery in Texas City, Texas.

-VALERO Refining Company – New Jersey operates the Paulsboro Refinery in Paulsboro, New Jersey.
-VALERO Refining Company – Louisiana operates the Krotz Springs Refinery in Krotz Springs, Louisiana.
+Valero Refining Company – New Jersey operates the Paulsboro Refinery in Paulsboro, New Jersey.
+Valero Refining Company – Louisiana operates the Krotz Springs Refinery in Krotz Springs, Louisiana.

-VALERO Marketing and Supply Company manages VALERO’s 50% interest in the Clearlake Methanol Plant in Clearlake, Texas. and operates six terminals in Texas
+VALERO Marketing and Supply Company supplies natural gas to the Clear Lake Methanol Plant in Clearlake, Texas in which Valero owns a 50 % interest and operates six terminals in Texas.

 Valero Pipeline Company operates three pipeline systems in Texas that span distances from Corpus Christi to San Antonio, Corpus Christi to Houston, and Corpus Christi to Edinburg, TX.